 Course Delivery and Assessment

-This course is delivered using video and narrated slide presentations.
+This is an online course.
+All materials are delivered virtually, with videos and narrated slide presentations.
 Comprehension of the material will be measured via a mandatory, multiple-choice/true-false item, competency assessment requiring an 80% passing grade.

 Prerequisites and Certificate Information